 Ludington is the home port of this last coal-fire steamship operating in North America, the S.S.
 Badger.
 The car ferry crosses Lake Michigan twice a day—to and from Manitowoc, Wisconsin—but special two-hour cruises are themed around pirates, fireworks and the rockin' 50s—the year the Badger first set sail.

 7. Charter a Fishing Boat

-There are 65 licensed charter boats for hire, but worry not.
+There are multiple licensed charter boats for hire, but worry not.
 There'll be plenty of fish since more salmon and trout are caught from this port each year than any other in Michigan.
-Many restaurants will prep and cook your catch as you like it through Michigan's Catch and Cook program.

 8. Paddle the Canoe Trail